ameworth/ameworth.github.io/about.md

 ---
 layout: page

-permalink : /about
+permalink: /about
+nav_order: 2
 ---

-# About page
+# About
 3rd year student in mathematics with interest in logic, computability, and philosophy.

 # Contact